Support Portal

 Overview

-This guide will help you understand what an alert is, why you may want to set these up and which ones you can create in edays.
+This guide will help you understand what an Alert is, why you may want to set them up, and which ones you can create in e-days.

 What is an Alert?

-Alerts in edays trigger actions, e.g., sending an email, based on controls and criteria configured in edays.
-They can be configured for all leave types, time, or status.
+Alerts in edays trigger actions (e.g., sending an email) based on controls and criteria you configure.
+They can apply to all leave types, time periods or request statuses.

 Types of Alerts